Planning ahead for future healthcare needs

 - No columns protruding into functional space in rooms

-- Ability to use standard, “off-the-shelf” furniture components
+- Ability to use standard, off-the-shelf furniture components

 - No columns protruding into corridors

-While this facility has three cores that support the conventionally framed floors that needed to be planned around, the LIFTbuild team worked to ensure maximum flexibility – even with the structural spines.
+While this facility has three spines that support the conventionally framed floors that needed to be planned around, the LIFTbuild team worked to ensure maximum flexibility – even with the structural spines.
 The two outer spines house primarily building infrastructure items that will never move – elevators, stairs, supply shafts, and electrical and IT infrastructure rooms.
 The center spine is planned to house usable space, but to maintain maximum flexibility, the spine has been “perforated” with oversized openings to allow for a multitude of future uses.
-The Ambulatory Care Facility was not designed to just today’s specific use, but rather to also maximize tomorrow’s re-use.
+The Ambulatory Care Facility was not designed to just today’s specific use, rather to also maximize tomorrow’s re-use.

 - Radiation Oncology located entirely on one level, accommodating the additional space required for inpatients, with access to natural light by not placing this space in the basement

-- Potential for additional shell space below the Parking Structure adjacent to Radiation Oncology
+- Potential for additional shell space below the parking structure adjacent to Radiation Oncology

 - A 12-story Parking Structure that has potential for the addition of an upper-level garden space to replace an existing cancer center healing garden.
 This was facilitated by removing the mechanical space from the top of the parking structure.